sam-andaluri/saas-multi-cloud-series-1/README.md

 ## Overview

 The terraform modules were written to be part of a series of projects published by Manning.
-The concept of the series is "Architecting Multi-Cloud SaaS solutions".
+The concept of the series is "Architecting Multi-Cloud SaaS Applications".

 ## Contents